m9sweeper/m9sweeper/docs/content/en/docs/_index.md

 ## Getting Started

-The easiest way to get started is to visit our [registration portal](getting-started/registration-portal/), which will walk you through step-by-step setting up m9sweeper in your organization.

-If you do not want to register, you can go to our [easy install tutorial](getting-started/easy-install/).
+The easiest way to get started is you can go to our [easy install tutorial](getting-started/easy-install/).

 ## Support